+Standing only 8 in. tall, Tom Thumb Pea (Pisum sativum) is perfect for container gardens and window boxes.
+Heirloom plants are extremely hardy and able to withstand frosts.
 Grow them right outside your kitchen window!
-Standing only 8 inches tall, Tom Thumb Peas are perfect for container gardens and window boxes.
-Heirloom plants are extremely hardy and able to withstand hard frosts.
-This variety originated in England and was introduced in the United States in the mid-nineteenth century.
 (50-55 days)

 Each packet contains approximately 50 seeds.

 This cool season crop thrives in sandy, fast draining soil and full sun.
 Sow in spring, no deeper than one inch and 2-3 inches apart in all directions.
 For bush types, space rows two feet apart; space climbing varieties in rows three feet apart or in double rows 6-8 inches apart with a trellis, fence, etc. Allow three feet between each double row.

 Harvest pods when they are plump — usually three weeks after flowers appear — then shell and eat immediately; pods that are discolored or shriveled are past their prime.
 Harvest daily to keep plants productive.